 The simplest countermeasure is to disable reading of the RFID tag.
-One approach, endorsed by the US Government, suggests protective sleeves to protect the RFID passports (usually a faraday cage around the tag, for example ID Stronghold).
-While a protective sleeve decreases an RFID tag's reading distance, it does not completely block access to the tag's information.
-Thus it is still possible for others to read this supposedly protected information [21].
+One approach, endorsed by the US Government, suggests protective sleeves to protect the RFID passports (usually a faraday cage around the tag, for example ID Stronghold, [www.idstronghold.com]).
+While this crude approach decreases an RFID tag's reading distance, it does not completely block access to the tag's information.
+Thus it is still possible for others to read this supposedly protected information [20].

-There are a variety of privacy-enhancing technologies (PET) and methods; Spiekermann et. al. [36] provide a detailed overview.
+There are a variety of privacy-enhancing technologies (PET) and methods - Spiekermann et. al. [36] provide a detailed overview.
 However, most were developed for electronic product codes (EPC) used for commercial product labels rather than for personal use.

-The most common technical approach to securing RFID systems is via cryptographic algorithms, e.g., public-key methods [1,23].
+The most common technical approach to securing RFID systems is via cryptographic algorithms, e.g., public-key methods [1,22].
 Yet embedding these complex algorithms into low-resource RFID tags remains a demanding engineering challenge [36].
-Cryptographic methods, once doable, will be a reasonable base layer for privacy.
-However, they are still susceptible to engineering attacks, something our proposed awareness and control methods are better suited to prevent.
+Moreover, although they provide a reasonable base layer for privacy, they are still susceptible to engineering attacks, something our proposed awareness and control methods are better suited to prevent.